-Opinions about work-from-home continue to ebb and flow but a new online survey from the ASA Workforce Monitor found that when interviewing for a new job, many Americans prefer an in-person meeting to a virtual interview.
+Opinions about work-from-home continue to ebb and flow but a new online survey from the ASA Workforce Monitor found that when interviewing for a new job, many Americans prefer an in-person meeting to an online interview.
 The survey, conducted by The Harris Poll showed that 70% of all Americans prefer in-person job interviews.
 This is compared with 17% who want video calls.
 Another 9% would opt for audio-only calls.

 First Impression = First Victory

 This could be a sign that candidates are looking to make a good first impression, which can be difficult with video technology.
 The pandemic also shifted workwear in a more casual direction – hence the business on top scenario where only what’s worn on top will be captured on video.
 Although casualness is more acceptable, the job interview is not a time for casualness, but instead an opportunity to make a professional impression by wearing appropriate business attire.